 - If cumulative GPA is less than 3.00 on a 4.00 scale, an applicant may still be eligible for admission if a cumulative GPA of greater than 3.50 has been achieved over the last 60 semester or 90 quarter hour credits of coursework.

-- Submission of two (2) references; one from a licensed physical therapist and one from someone of the applicant’s choice.
+- Submission of two (2) references; one from a licensed physical therapist, academic advisor/professor, OR supervisor/employer and one from someone of the applicant’s choice.
 References cannot consist of family, friends, clergy, or politicians.

 - Completion of a minimum of fifty (50) hours of volunteer or work experience with a licensed physical therapist is recommended, but not required